jpbecotte/bridge-agreements/conventions/over-opponents-take-out-double.md

 - 3x : Game try
 - 4x : Forcing to game, 0-1 cards in this suit

+## Partner opens in minors (1st or 2nd position)
+- If partner opens 1♣ in then opponent double, the meaning of bid by responder is as the following
+- XX = 6+ pts, 4+ in majors;
+- 1 ♠/♥ = 6+ pts, 4+ ♠/♥;
+- 1NT = 6-10 pts without majors;
+- 2NT = 11-12 pts without majors.

+## Partner opens in minors (3rd or 4th position) use rule of 15 to decide open or not.
+- If partner opens 1♣ in then opponent double, the meaning of bid by responder is as the following
+- XX = 6+ pts, 4+ in majors;
+- 1 ♠/♥ = 6+ pts, 4+ ♠/♥;
+- 1NT = 6-10 pts without majors;
+- 2NT = 11-12 pts without majors.

 ## When NOT to use
 - Opener opens in (3rd or 4th) and in majors, see Drury.
 - Opener opens in minor
-- If partner opens 1♣ then opponent double, the meaning of bid by responder is as the following
-- XX = 6+ pts, 4+ in majors;
-- 1 ♠/♥ = 6+ pts, 4+ ♠/♥;
-- 1NT = 6-10 pts without majors;
-- 2NT = 11-12 pts without majors

 ♠♥♦♣